The 7-Day Soul Reset: Begin Your Journey

 - What do you want your week to look like?

-Tuesday: Disconnect from technology and reconnect with nature.
+Tuesday: Disconnect from Tech & Reconnect with Nature

 If no one is available, swap this one with Thursday’s activity.
 This is your reset, make it work for you.

 Thursday: Do Something for Yourself

 This is the day to treat yourself with something that brings you joy.

 Maybe it’s a bowl of ice cream or a slice of cake.
 Maybe you prefer a bubble bath with essential oils and rose petals.
 Make something delicious and sit in front of the TV for a binge session of your favorite show.
 Or take the day to indulge in your love of art or your favorite hobby.
 Taking the time to treat yourself will help you feel more joy and appreciation for your life.

 Treating yourself provides a balance against stress from work, from relationships, from life in general.

 Friday: Observe Thought Patterns & Focus on Positivity